bdwilson/wyzevac-api/README.md

 # Wyze Vacuum Simple REST API
 This REST API uses the [wyze-api](https://pypi.org/project/wyze-sdk/) python 3.9 library.

-I am not a Python programmer; this is really bad code.
-Please fix it.
 There is no authentication because the expectation is that you're running this on your internal, trusted home network.
 You've been warned.

 # Installation (Docker)